repl-acement/editors/BACKGROUND.md

 ### Clojure community
 The project will engage as widely as possible
-The project will be friendly to new code in the form of patches, PRs or code submitted to a database that can be merged without the need for git.
+The project will be friendly to new code in the form of patches, PRs or code submitted to a database that can be merged without the need for git!!